 Conclusion:

 The UPDES Media program is a cost effective way to send a common water quality message to the entire Jordan River Valley public.
 The Stormwater Coalition created the Stormwater Quality brand "We all Live Downstream".
 It is not practical for municipalities to create a successful water quality theme and the corresponding multimedia educational material working independently.
-There would be to many messages which would likely be anti-productive.
-The program successes are shown in the 2021-2022 Salt Lake County Stormwater Coalition Annual Report available on the Coalition Webpage.
+There would be to many messages which would likely not be productive.
+The program successes are shown in the 2022-2023 Salt Lake County Stormwater Coalition Annual Report available on the Coalition Webpage.

-1.2 Local Media
+1.2 Local Social Media

 Year Executed: 2011